Ask a Question

 Riding: 4 - 5 hours

-After around 4-5 hours of riding you reach Karjan village where you spend the night with a local family who treat you to a traditional dinner.
+After lunch you will ride for another 1 - 1.5 hours until you reach Karjan village where you spend the night with a local family who treat you to a traditional dinner.

 Day 3